jitterted/ensembler/tasks.md

     [ ] Registration pages available to Members
         [X] Setup security authority configuration
         [ ] Create Repository for Members
-            [ ] Use Discord role to define membership?
+            [ ] Temporarily use Collaborators on GitHub repo as defining "member" [ ] Use Discord role to define membership?

 [ ] Externalize to configuration the MobTimer URI (reference https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.external-config)

+[ ] Update README for configuration information

 [ ] Admin management of Huddles
     [X] Add user as participant - where participant is only Name and GitHub-Username